24/7 on-demand availability / safer life at home

 Capability: Evidence Gate

-LEO pieces together daily life.
+Context pieces daily life together.
 Signals, rules, device health and possible danger situations.

 Support stays measured.
 Stepwise, remote-capable and adapted to the living situation.